Student Requirements

 Requirements for returning students (Lexington campus):

-Returning Lexington campus UK COM students will be required to take a TB risk assessment questionnaire annually.
+Returning Lexington campus UK COM students are required to take a TB risk assessment questionnaire annually.
 Any student who is determined to be at increased risk of exposure based on the questionnaire would then need a TB test.
+If you are identified as increased risk for TB exposure, you will be contacted to go to student health for a TB test.

 Requirements for returning students (Regional campuses):

-All regional campus medical students must undergo testing for tuberculosis (TB) at the time of entry and annually thereafter.
+For local hospitals/providers, all regional campus medical students must undergo testing for tuberculosis (TB) at the time of entry and annually thereafter.
 At the time of entry, an Interferon Gamma Release Assay (IGRA, which is a TB blood test) is required.
 Each year after, students may choose to get either a TB skin test or IGRA.

 Titers are not required for matriculation; however, students opting to complete visiting (“away”) rotations in fourth year will likely have to provide titers as part of the Visiting Student Learning Opportunities (VSLO) application.